YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 COMMAORRPAREXP, Comma or right parenthesis expected but not found

-Compile Time Error: This indicates that YottaDB/GT.M did not encounter a comma or right parenthesis where expected.
+Compile Time Error: This indicates that YottaDB did not encounter a comma or right parenthesis where expected.

 Action: Look for a list of improperly formatted subscripts, arguments, or parameters.